- 10am-12pm Wednesdays (online)

 Contacting the lecturer

-- Computer Vision: A modern approach, Forsyth and Ponce, Pearson 2012
+- Computer Vision: A modern approach, Forsyth and Ponce, Pearson 2012 (available in TCD library)

 - Deep Learning, I. Goodfellow et al., MIT 2016 press